 Jennifer Oakley is a native Texan and longtime Houstonian who loves to write.
 A 1983 graduate of St. John’s School, Jennifer earned a Bachelor of Journalism degree from The University of Texas in 1987 and a Master’s of Humanities from The University of Houston in 1990.
 Jennifer spent many years working in public relations, first as an account executive with McDaniel & Tate and then as Director of Public Relations for The Houston Humane Society.
 Jennifer then became a reporter, working for years as a ThisWeek correspondent for The Houston Chronicle and as a reporter for The Examiner newspapers.
 As a volunteer, Jennifer has written for The Junior League of Houston, Inc. magazines.
 Jennifer lives in River Oaks with her husband, attorney Bruce Oakley and their son, William, a student at St. John’s School.
 They have four older children, one who has graduated from college and three who are in college.
 Jennifer considers working for The Buzz a dream job and loves telling the stories of the folks who make up the Buzz neighborhoods.

-From the time Jordan learned the alphabet, all she ever wanted to do was write and read stories.
-At age 5, she announced she wanted to be a writer and she’s never veered too far from this dream.
-She grew up in Houston (her childhood was spent in Memorial and high school in Bellaire) and spent a summer interning at The Buzz Magazines, where she discovered her love of editing.
-She then ventured to Washington, DC for college at American University and graduated with a print journalism degree.
-Over the years, she’s gained experience with writing, editing and strategic communications for print and online publications, such as Psychotherapy Networker and at Baylor College of Medicine’s Office of Communications.
-Now she’s thrilled to be back at The Buzz managing online media and being part of the editorial team.
-She still loves to read and write and also loves to cook, bake and explore Houston’s restaurant scene.
+From the time Jordan learned the alphabet, all she wanted to do was read and write stories.
+In kindergarten, she announced she wanted to be a writer and she’s never veered far from this dream.
+She grew up in Houston and attended The Shlenker School and The Emery/Weiner School.
+During high school, she spent a summer interning at The Buzz Magazines, where she discovered her love of editing.
+She ventured to Washington, DC for college at American University – where she met her future husband, Matthew – and graduated with a print journalism degree.
+Throughout her career, she has contributed to a range of print and online publications, such as Psychotherapy Networker, and managed social media and strategic communications at Baylor College of Medicine’s Office of Communications.
+She’s thrilled that her career came full circle, bringing her back to The Buzz in 2013.
+She still enjoys reading and writing and hopes to instill her love of reading in her young daughter, Sloane.